KGB: Notable operations

 According to declassified documents, the KGB aggressively recruited former German (mostly Abwehr) intelligence officers after the war.
 The KGB used them to penetrate the West German intelligence service.

 In the 1960s, acting upon the information of KGB defector Anatoliy Golitsyn, the CIA counter-intelligence chief James Jesus Angleton believed KGB had moles in two key places—the counter-intelligence section of CIA and the FBI's counter-intelligence department—through whom they would know of, and control, US counter-espionage to protect the moles and hamper the detection and capture of other Communist spies.
 Moreover, KGB counter-intelligence vetted foreign intelligence sources, so that the moles might "officially" approve an anti-CIA double agent as trustworthy.
 In retrospect, the captures of the moles Aldrich Ames and Robert Hanssen proved that Angleton, though ignored as over-aggressive, was correct, despite the fact that it cost him his job at CIA, which he left in 1975.

-In the mid-1970s, the KGB tried to secretly buy three banks in northern California to gain access to high-technology secrets.
+In the mid-1970s, the KGB tried to secretly buy three banks in Northern California to gain access to high-technology secrets.
 Their efforts were thwarted by the CIA.
 The banks were Peninsula National Bank in Burlingame, the First National Bank of Fresno, and the Tahoe National Bank in South Lake Tahoe.
 These banks had made numerous loans to advanced technology companies and had many of their officers and directors as clients.
-The KGB used the Moscow Narodny Bank Limited to finance the acquisition, and an intermediary, Singaporean businessman Amos Dawe, as the frontman.
+The KGB used the Moscow Narodny Bank to finance the acquisition, and an intermediary, Singaporean businessman Amos Dawe, as the frontman.